feross/p2p-graph/README.md

 Destroys the graph and all the listeners related to it.

-### graph.on(event, cb)
+### graph.on('select', function (id) {})

-Sets callback for specified event.
-Currently only "select" event is supported which executed on select (argument is id of peer) or deselect (argument is false) peer in the graph.
+Event is fired when a node is selected (clicked on) by the user.
+The `id` argument is either the id of the selected peer, `false` to indicate that the peer has been deselected.
+Only one peer can be selected at any given time.

 ## license